Education & Certifications

 Lanterman House.
 La Cañada Flintridge, CA

 Archivist at the Lanterman House Archives, which collects and preserves materials pertaining to the Lanterman family and the history of La Cañada as well as the Crescenta-Cañada Valley.
 Current work focuses on increasing access to archival holdings and improving collections visibility through digitization.
+In addition, teaches an annual summer high school internship program, curates onsite and online exhibitions, and writes for publications.

-Richard Shelton Art, Los Angeles, CA
+Richard Shelton Art.
+Los Angeles, CA

 Archivist for artist and writer Richard Shelton.
 Preserve and make available both analog and digital assets from an over 50-decade career.

 Historical Society of Long Beach.
-Long Beach, CA

 Collaborate with the Historical Society of Long Beach and the Sunnyside Cemetery Foundation to digitize, preserve, and make available to the public the cemetery’s extensive historic records

-Temporary Space LA, Los Angeles, CA
+Temporary Space LA.
+Los Angeles, CA

 Archivist and Assistant Curator of Temporary Space LA, a new, innovative exhibition space emphasized the artist and the artist’s entire body of work.
 Exhibitions: Richard Shelton: 50 Years of Painting, 1964-2014; and Signs & Alarms: The Art of Margaret Nielsen & Scott Grieger, 1970-2015.